ganapathy2000/.net/README.md

-5.c# program to generate reg num automatically using System;<br>
+5.C# program to generate reg num automatically for 100 Students using static constructor: using System;<br>
 namespace Exercises<br>
 {<br>